adhanom1/GO-Study/README.md

 Advantages:

-->Flexible- It is concise, simple and easy to read.
+Flexible- It is concise, simple and easy to read.
-->Concurrency- It allows multiple process running simultaneously and effectively.
+Concurrency- It allows multiple process running simultaneously and effectively.
-->Quick Outcome- Its compilation time is very fast.
+Quick Outcome- Its compilation time is very fast.
-->Library- It provides a rich standard library.
+Library- It provides a rich standard library.
-->Garbage collection- It is a key feature of go.
+Garbage collection- It is a key feature of go.
 Go excels in giving a lot of control over memory allocation and has dramatically reduced latency in the most recent versions of the garbage collector.
 It validates for the interface and type embedding.
 Concurrency: Go provides excellent support for concurrency, making it easy to write code that can run multiple tasks simultaneously.
 This is achieved through Goroutines and Channels, which allow you to write code that can run multiple operations at the same time.
 Performance: Go is designed to be fast and efficient, with a focus on performance and low memory usage.
 This makes it well-suited for building high-performance network services, as well as for solving complex computational problems.